-Announcing CancerLife's Quality of Life Clinical Trial with the John Wayne Cancer Institute
+CancerLife's Quality of Life Clinical Trial with the John Wayne Cancer Institute: Study #2 is Live

 Are you interested in the results of our study?
 Enter your email and we will add you to our private email list and contact you before the results become public:

-The Quality of Life Clinical Trial: Its Goal
+The Quality of Life Clinical Trial: The Big Picture Goal

-Additionally, the trial will provide deep insights into how social support, Patient Reported Outcome (PRO) symptom data collection and other factors can impact patient outcomes.
+The clinical trial will provide deep insights into how social support, patient reported outcomes (PRO), symptom data collection and other factors can impact Quality of Life.

-The study piggybacks on mounting research evidence (including prior research at Sloan Kettering) which indicates that patients' Quality of Life may improve (by up to 18%) when patients share their moods (and get social support from family, friends and fellow patients)... and, most important, share their symptom data with care teams.
-(Starting in 2018, doctors will now be very receptive to reviewing PRO data, thanks to new requirements: CPT code 99901)
+The study piggybacks on mounting research evidence (including prior research at Memorial Sloan Kettering) which indicates that patients' quality of life may improve when patients share their moods (and get social support from family, friends and fellow patients) and, most important, share their symptom data with care teams.

-Approximately 1000 participants (caregivers, survivors and patients) will be recruited to participate in the study.
+Approximately 2000 participants ( survivors and patients) will be recruited to participate in the study.
 Participants will use the CancerLife App for social sharing purposes and to collect PRO symptom data.
-Participants will take a series Quality of Life surveys, which wlll be tracked and monitored over a five-month period.
+Participants will take a series Quality of Life surveys, which will be tracked and monitored over a five-month period.

 CancerLife's Commitment to the World

-Understanding the correlation and implications on how social sharing and Patient Reported Outcome data affect patients quality of life has breakthough potential as it may help doctors better understand how the next wave of cancer drugs will impact patients' quality of life.
+Understanding the correlation and implications on how social sharing and PRO data affect patients quality of life has break though potential as it may help doctors better understand how the next wave of cancer drugs will impact patients' quality of life.

-CancerLife is deeply committed to help patients, survivors and caregivers—around the world–experience a better quality of life.
-With that said, CancerLife's goal is committed to becoming the world's first cancer care complimentary digital therapeutic.
+CancerLife is deeply committed to helping patients, survivors and caregivers—around the world experience a better quality of life.
+With that said, CancerLife's goal is to become the world's first cancer care complementary digital therapeutic.

 Recruitment Partners: Want to Join the Quality of Life Crusade?